 We are fee-only, which means our only compensation is the annual management fee we charge (a percentage of the assets we manage for you).
 For our clients invested in mutual funds or exchange-traded funds (ETFs), our annual fee is 0.75%.
 For clients who prefer individual stocks and bonds, we have a tiered fee schedule that begins at 1% and goes lower based on account size.
 P&A does not sell any products or get paid by commission or transaction charges.
 This eliminates the conflicts of interest found in many other financial advisory relationships.
 Click here to see our Fee Schedule.

-Six of our seven principals hold the CERTIFIED FINANCIAL PLANNERTM designation and we have one other team member who is studying for the CFP® final exam.
-The CFP® is the highest professional designation in the financial planning field.
-P&A also has a Chartered Financial Analyst (CFA) on our staff.
-Collectively, our Investment Committee has been managing money and providing advice for our clients for nearly 150 years.
+Seven members of your team hold the CERTIFIED FINANCIAL PLANNERTM designation and we have one Chartered Financial Analyst (CFA) on our staff.
+The CFP® is the highest professional designation in the financial planning field, while the CFA is the highest designation for investment management.
+Collectively, our Investment Committee has been managing money and providing advice for our clients for over 150 years.

 Neither Pittenger & Anderson as a firm nor any of its employees have ever been disciplined by the SEC, FINRA, or any other financial regulatory body.
 To check the disciplinary history of any CFP® you can go the CFP Board of Standards website.
 To check the disciplinary history of a stockbroker or fee-based advisor, go to the FINRA Broker Check website.